-This exhibition explores a group of rare portraits from the 17th to the 19th centuries, held by the Royal College of Physicians.
+Our award winning touring exhibition Reframing disability explores a group of rare portraits from the 17th to the 19th centuries, held by the Royal College of Physicians.
 The portraits depict disabled men and women of all ages and walks of life, many of whom earned a living exhibiting themselves to the public.

 Some individuals, such as conjoined ‘Siamese’ twins Chang and Eng Bunker (1811–74), are still famous today.
-Others, including professional artist Thomas Inglefield (b 1769), who was born without legs or hands, are now forgotten.
+Others, including professional artist Thomas Inglefield (b1769), born without legs or hands, are now forgotten.

 The critically acclaimed exhibition uncovers the extraordinary hidden histories behind the portraits and looks at their impact today through contemporary responses.
 27 disabled participants from across the UK were invited to have their photographic portraits taken and to be filmed.